 Pre-existing medical conditions: You must declare any conditions when you apply.
 Annual cover that includes pre-existing medical conditions can be expensive, so check to see if it is cheaper to get individual single trip policies each time you go away.
 Find out how pre-existing conditions affect your travel insurance here.

 Your age: Many insurers will not offer annual travel insurance for travellers over 75 or 80 years old, so you will need to get single trip cover which often has no age limit.
-Here is how to find travel insurance as an older traveller, or you can compare travel insurance for over 75-year-olds here.
+Here is how to find travel insurance as an older traveller.

 This will depend on your situation, but if you are certain you will only travel once in the next 12 months, you should get a single trip policy for that holiday.